ak89mkii/iContextuall/README.md

 # iContextuall

 ## Description:
 A basic browser-based GUI template for the Twilio SMS Python platform.
 You must add your own credentials (account_sid, auth_token, phone number, etc.).
 Links to the Twilio docs and other references are linked below.
+NOT DEPLOY READY.

 ![GitHub Logo](interface.png)